Dabbling in Jet Lag

 3. Strasbourg’s Notre Dame Cathedral

-Strasbourg’s Notre Dame Cathedral is one of the most beautiful churches in France.
+Strasbourg’s Notre Dame Cathedral is one of the most famous cathedrals in Alsace.
 And believe it or not but this towering monument took a whopping 300 years to build!

 Address: Place de la Cathédrale